 There are three different layers:

-- Rank comparison: how visible each site or page is for the terms that matter
+- Rank comparison: how visible each site or page is for the terms that matter.

-- Website comparison: how the broader site structure supports search discovery, clarity, trust, and conversion
+- Website comparison: how the broader site structure supports search discovery, clarity, trust, and conversion.

-- Page comparison: how one equivalent URL performs against another URL
+- Page comparison: how one equivalent URL performs against another URL.

 Those layers overlap, but they are not interchangeable.